Coolant leaks are one of the most common car mishaps that a driver can encounter.

 Usually happens if the engine has been overheating numerous times.

-Best recognized by sludge like substance that forms inside the coolant reservoir (coolant bottle).
+Best recognized by a sludge-like substance that forms inside the coolant reservoir (coolant bottle).

-Main reason for this is a damaged (blown) head gasket.
-Main purpose of a head gasket is to separate the oil canals from the coolant canals in the engine.
+The main reason for this is a damaged (blown) head gasket.
+The purpose of a head gasket is to separate the oil canals from the coolant canals in the engine.